 This is an electronic process for submitting material for review.
 Government submitters must have Common Access Card access to the Air Force network.

-Submission procedures are detailed in AF Instruction 35-102 (4 May 16), Security and Policy Review Program.
-Submitters must review the entire instruction to ensure compliance.
+Submission procedures are detailed in DAF Instruction 35-101, Chapter 9, Security and Policy Review Program.
+Submitters must review the entire chapter to ensure compliance.
 Selected excerpts are summarized in this fact sheet, however all submitters are responsible for ensuring compliance with the instruction.

-Submissions that require rush processing (less than 15 working days) must be accompanied by a memorandum signed by the directorate level director or commander with justification as to why the materials require rush processing.
+Submissions that require rush processing (less than 15 working days) must be accompanied by a memorandum signed by the directorate level director/commander or deputy with justification as to why the materials require rush processing.
 A fillable template can be downloaded from our web site here.
 AFRL/PA will attempt to meet the short-notice request, but cannot guarantee completion depending on current caseload in the system.

 The AFRL Security and Policy Review Worksheet is the prescribed form.
 This electronic worksheet allows for digital signatures, and is in compliance with AFIMSC guidance and format for cases requiring higher level review.
 Detailed instructions for completion are on page two of the form.